matloff/EthicsForTech/README.md

-**I teach the course with the aim of having students ponder issues that may confront them in the future, as tech professionals, managers and even entrepreneurs.**  Note that in some instances, ethical issuea are also legal issues; those ignorant of the law may be at risk.
+**I teach the course with the aim of having students ponder issues that may confront them in the future, as tech professionals, managers and even entrepreneurs.**

+Note that in some instances, ethical issuea are also legal issues.
+The law is after all in many cases codification of our more consequential ethical holdings.
+And, those ignorant of the law may be at risk.

 The course also has the goals of getting often-reticent tech majors to speak up, and to engage in critical thinking.